If you have Excel spreadsheets generated from .NET Core applications, you may find it useful to store your files in a PDF format.

 The PDF will look like this:

-Step 3: Load Excel Spreadsheet and Save to PDF
+Step 3: Load an Existing Excel Spreadsheet and to Convert to PDF

-Suppose you want to convert an Excel file that calculates the total account data summary (as per different age groups in a region) to a PDF.
+Suppose you want to convert an Excel file that calculates the total account data summary (per different age groups in a region) to a PDF.

 Follow these steps: